liupei101/AdvMIL/README.md

 - `semi_training`: whether running semi-supervised training with AdvMIL.
 All the related configurations are started with `ssl_`.
 - `test`: whether in a test mode.
 Trained models will be loaded from `test_load_path` for testing the samples in `test_path`.
 All the related configurations are started with `test_`.

+Three modes of AdvMIL:
+1. The *common mode* of training/validation/test: you can directly use our configuration example (`./config/cfg_nlst.yaml`).
+2. The *test mode*: you just want to test the model trained before, please change `test: False` to `test: True` in `./config/cfg_nlst.yaml` before running.
+3. The *semi-supervised training mode*: you want to run the semi-supervised training with AdvMIL, please change `semi_training: False` to `semi_training: True` in `./config/cfg_nlst.yaml` before running.

 When you finished the configuration above, you can run the following command (on all folds) for training, validation, and testing:
 ```bash
 # load your config in config/cfg_nlst.yaml, and run AdvMIL